 I’m a really reserved person by nature, not prone to shouting or being silly, or outwardly passionate about many things.
 Sacred Harp gives me a chance to be passionate, to sing loudly, sing fast, and enjoy myself.

 Sacred Harp is first and foremost a form of worship, and the writers and composers who created the music believed very fervently that although life on earth was hard and dangerous and scary, there was a place “on the other side,” and that when the time of death drew near, Jesus and the angels would be there to lead them to their final home.
-I’m not an overly religious person, and am not swept away by grand sermons or conversations about faith, or reading The Bible.
+I’m not a religious person, and am not swept away by grand sermons or conversations about faith, or reading The Bible.

 In truth, it’s very rare that I feel close to God.
 But when I sing Sacred Harp, I feel like God is close enough that I could touch Him.
 He feels real, tangible, accessible, and kind.
 I feel joy and comfort, and am safe in the certainty that God does exist, and that He and heaven are merely waiting for me to make the final journey.